Hackermunz/JuneCohort/README.md

 this will be first lesson

-During this course we will be lesarning
+During this course we will be learing
 -HTML
 -CSS
 -Javascript